Antenna effect

 The antenna effect, more formally plasma induced gate oxide damage, is an effect that can potentially cause yield and reliability problems during the manufacture of MOS integrated circuits.
 Factories (fabs) normally supply antenna rules, which are rules that must be obeyed to avoid this problem.
 A violation of such rules is called an antenna violation.
 The word antenna is something of a misnomer in this context—the problem is really the collection of charge, not the normal meaning of antenna, which is a device for converting electromagnetic fields to/from electrical currents.
 Occasionally the phrase antenna effect is used in this context, but this is less common since there are many effects, and the phrase does not make clear which is meant.

 Figure 1(a) shows a side view of a typical net in an integrated circuit.
 Each net will include at least one driver, which must contain a source or drain diffusion (in newer technology implantation is used), and at least one receiver, which will consist of a gate electrode over a thin gate dielectric (see Figure 2 for a detailed view of a MOS transistor).
-Since the gate dielectric is so thin, only a few molecules thick, a big worry is breakdown of this layer.
+Since the gate dielectric layer is very thin, only a few molecules thick, a big worry is breakdown of the gate dielectric layer.
 This can happen if the net somehow acquires a voltage somewhat higher than the normal operating voltage of the chip.
 (Historically, the gate dielectric has been silicon dioxide, so most of the literature refers to gate oxide damage or gate oxide breakdown.
 As of 2007, some manufacturers are replacing this oxide with various high-κ dielectric materials which may or may not be oxides, but the effect is still the same.)